 Background

 The “Integrated Sustainable Pan-European Infrastructure for Researchers in Europe” project (hereafter referred to as “EGI-InSPIRE”) supports the transition from a project-based system to a sustainable pan-European e-Infrastructure, by supporting ‘grids’ of High-Performance Computing (HPC) and High-Throughput Computing (HTC) resources.
-EGI-InSPIRE, supported by EGI-InSPIRE, the central organization that provides a coordinating hub for European DCIsand will also be ideally placed to integrate new (DCIs) such as clouds, supercomputing networks and desktop grids, to benefit the user communities within the European Research Area (ERA).
+EGI-InSPIRE is ideally placed to integrate new Distributed Computing Infrastructures (DCIs) such as clouds, supercomputing networks and desktop grids, to benefit the user communities within the European Research Area.
+The project will collect user requirements and provide support for the current and potential new user communities, for example the ESFRI projects.
+The project will also support the current heavy users of the infrastructure, such as high energy physics, computational chemistry and life sciences, as they move their critical services and tools from a centralised support model to one driven by their own individual communities.
 A summary of EGI-InSPIRE is attached as Annex 1.

-The DECIDE (Diagnostic Enhancement of Confidence by an International Distributed Environment) Project (hereafter referred to as “DECIDE”) a European-funded project aiming to design, implement, and validate a Grid-based e-Infrastructure building upon neuGRID and relying on the Pan-European backbone GEANT and the NRENs.
+The DECIDE (Diagnostic Enhancement of Confidence by an International Distributed Environment) Project (hereafter referred to as “DECIDE”) is a European-funded project aiming to design, implement, and validate a Grid-based e-Infrastructure building upon neuGRID and relying on the Pan-European backbone GEANT and the NRENs.
 Over this e-Infrastructure, a service will be provided for the computer-aided extraction of diagnostic markers for Alzheimer’s disease and schizophrenia from medical images.
 DECIDE will offer access to large distributed reference databases (850 and 2200 datasets from normal subjects and from neurological subjects, respectively), high computation and storage resources (more than 1000 CPU core processors and 70TB of storage) and intensive image processing tools.
-DECIDE will be open to the implementation of future algorithms based on other neuroimaging methods; in a longer-term perspective, the infrastructure could be extended to other research and diagnostic algorithms relating other diseases of the brain and other organ systems.
+DECIDE will be open to the implementation of future algorithms based on other neuroimaging methods; in a longer-term perspective, the infrastructure could be extended to other research and diagnostic algorithms relating to other diseases of the brain and other organ systems.
 A summary of DECIDE is attached as Annex 2.

 There are no institutions directly common to both projects.
 However, the following DECIDE partners are indirectly represented in EGI-InSPIRE as third parties within the Joint Research Units: